Guaranteed BEST price & quality

 When looking for a workspace container, you should break down exactly how many staff members will be in the storage container at one time, as well as what they’ll be doing.

-Don’t make the mistake of just thinking about square feet per person.
-Instead, work out how much space they will need to work efficiently.
-What will their workflow be?
+In addition to your desired amount of square feet per person, think about your team’s workflow.
+How much space will allow them to work efficiently?
 What objects and facilities will they need?
-Will they need to store personal protective equipment or tools?
+Will they have to store large personal protective equipment or tools?

 Picking the right shipping container size pays off.
 It will keep your costs to a minimum while ensuring smooth business operations.
 So, make sure you understand the internal dimensions and volume and calculate your needs correctly.